Who owns the property in a revocable trust in AZ? Read our blog to learn more.

 Revocable

 Revocable trusts are also sometimes called grantor trusts or living trusts.
-That's because the grantors own the property in these types of trusts.
+That’s because the grantors own the property in these types of trusts.
 This legal document has creditor protection.
 Couples usually have a shared living trust to protect their family and real estate.
+When the grantor dies, a revocable trust automatically becomes an irrevocable trust.

-Let's say you retitle your assets into your trust's name after setting up your revocable trust.
+Let’s say you retitle your assets into your trust’s name after setting up your revocable trust.
 You must still report all monetary profits and income from your trust assets on your tax return.
-Creditors may also come for your trust property if you're sued.
+Creditors may also come for your trust property if you’re sued.
+The trustee is responsible for distributing assets to the beneficiaries according to the terms of the trust.

 A major benefit of an irrevocable trust is it will protect your assets from lawsuits filed against you.
 A key advantage of a revocable trust is you can modify it after you’ve created it, making it the better choice for many families.
 You can’t do this to an irrevocable trust.
 You also have the ability of transferring assets which irrevocable trusts do not allow you to do.